- Joe Biden officially declared his candidacy for president on April 25.

-- Joe Biden once described himself as “the poorest man in Congress.”
+- Biden once described himself as “the poorest man in Congress.”

 - His salary as vice president was $230,700.

-As former President Barack Obama’s “bro” plans what his next step will be, take a look at the wealth of America’s 47th vice president.
+As Biden plans the next steps of his presidential campaign, take a look at the wealth of America’s 47th vice president.

 Birthdate: Nov.
 20, 1942